sddevelopment-be/penguin-pragmatic-patterns/content/practices/pomodoro_focus.md

 +++
 title = "Pomodoro Focus"
 author = "Stijn Dejongh"
-description = "Tomato-based timers to increase productivity" type = "practice" categories = [
+problem="You are distracted by various inputs from your environment, causing you to not finish tasks you set out to do." description = "Use tomato-based timers to stay focussed on the task at hand." type = "practice" categories = [
     "productivity",